Rose-max111/QuantumAdiabaticAnnealing.jl/notes/notes.md

 Hence, we can simply set the discrete annealing tempretures as $T(k) = T_0 \eta^k$, where $\eta < 1$ and $\eta ^R = \lambda$.
 Here $R$ represent the number of the cooling iterations performed for a given layer.

-Similar to what we did in QAA, firstly, we set the weights of the inputs/outputs vertices to $\infin$ for testing doing computation along deterministic direction/non-deterministic direction.
+Similar to what we did in QAA, firstly, we set the weights of the inputs/outputs vertices to $\infty$ for testing doing computation along deterministic direction/non-deterministic direction.
 Then we compare the probability of successfully finding the corresponding ground state under certain $T_0, R, \lambda$ and $\eta$. **We find that doing computation along the non-deterministic direction is harder than the other one**

 Next, we believe that for each layers's cooling process, we are essentially calculating a probability transition matrix $P(T,k)$, where $P(T,k)_{outputm, inputm}$ represent the probability that, given the input vertices state is $inputm$, the cooling process sets the output vertices state to $outputm$.